Kataiser/tf2-rich-presence/README.md

 	- So won't be able to get every map, can just limit to the most popular though
 - A proper installer
 	- Also maybe store DB.json and settings in AppData\Roaming
-	- Make a [Chocolatey](https://chocolatey.org/) package as well, could be done after v2 release though
+	- Make a [Chocolatey](https://chocolatey.org/) package as well
+	- Possibly include an autoupdater, either [Squirrel](https://github.com/Squirrel/Squirrel.Windows) or rolling my own